alexandergall/bf-sde-nixpkgs/README.md

 # nix-store --import <closure
 ```

-Note that this has to be done by root unless the closure is digitally
+Note that this has to be done by the `root` user unless the closure is
-sigend (which is not covered here).
+digitally signed (which is not covered here).

 Due to the manner in which the SDE packages have been constructed,
 this closure does not contain any components which would fall under